 4. Use A Bulleted List to Include Training Under Skills or Work Experience

-One thing to note about bulleted lists is that they are easy to spot, especially for someone skimming through a
+One thing to note about bulleted lists is that they are easy to spot, especially for someone skimming through a resume.
+Bullets allow you to summarize your experience or leadership skills in a neat and beautiful layout and can also help showcase your core competencies.

-Writing it in prose for someone with a lot of training experience could easily be missed because most hiring officers do not read your
+Writing it in prose for someone with a lot of training experience could easily be missed because most hiring officers do not read your resume word for word.
+The list makes the points look easy and puts them in the spotlight for the employer to see and read.

 They also look at your work experience to determine whether you have relevant experience that will bring value to the company.
 Carl Jenson, the founder of Money Mow, a leading online trading platform, added the following thoughts to the discussion: